ronaldsmartin/ronaldsmartin.github.io/content/blog/2016/10/my-first-library.md

 {{< img-post path="date" file="ink-indicator-example.gif" alt="Material ViewPagerIndicator zoomed" type="center" >}}

 Perhaps you'll agree with me that from our high-level human standpoint, it appears pretty simple.
-You can already catch a lot more detail than I originally glean from blowing up the image, but here's what I figured out from staring at that the tiny version on my phone for embarassingly long:
+You can already catch a lot more detail than I originally gleaned from blowing up the image, but here's what I figured out from staring at that the tiny version on my phone for embarassingly long:

 1. The dot for the current page makes a path to the dot for the new page.
 2. The white current page dot slides along the path to its new location.